 - Allows one to destress, love themselves better and balance emotions

-Take some time this week as take a stroll into the woods.
+Take some time this week as take a stroll through the woods.
 Follow one of your favourite trails and allow the forest to heal you.
 You may not feel it now, but you will – through your entire body from head to toe and right into your soul.
 Allow yourself to reconnect with the earth, with nature and with yourself.